robotrobertson/jekyll-now/_posts/2018-02-05-successfulmountainbikeride.md

 ---
 layout: post
-title: Successful Electric Mountain Bike Ride Number Three!
+title: Successful Electric Mountain Bike Ride Number Three
 ---
 Because electric mountain bike is a bit long, it will now be known as EMB.
 Sunday's ride was hot, but when you have the ability to 20 MPH quickly, air conditioning is readily available.
 I rode on Deerhill trail and went the uphill route.
 It was the first time I heard some EMB trash talk,